nudelx/nudelx/README.md

 My name is Alex Nudelman, and I'm codoholic 👨🏻‍💻

-I'm currently working for [SolarWinds](https://www.solarwinds.com) as a Principal Architect ITSM and FullStack Developer.
+I'm currently work for [SolarWinds](https://www.solarwinds.com) as a Principal Architect ITSM and FullStack Developer.
 I'm a huge fan of the natural JavaScript language and all its manifestations.
 In my free time, I work on a various node and react projects, and I give talks and lectures about it.